minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-cups-in-bowls.md

 ### Game 1

-I put some kibbles into each yoghurt cup and then I put the Kalas bowls as obstacles on top of them face down.
-On the floor it took Miki two minutes to get all the kibbles out and when I put them into the cardboard box it took Miki about four minutes.
+I put some kibble into each yoghurt cup and then I put the Kalas bowls as obstacles on top of them face down.
+On the floor it took Miki two minutes to get all the kibble out and when I put them into the cardboard box it took Miki about four minutes.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAD9y9Rx-UWzrxRa1P2KyBwDa/aktivointi/kupit-kulhoissa/DSC43157-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AABF5cpoyBPAFOPNEWSK-Dg2a/aktivointi/kupit-kulhoissa/DSC43157.jpg)